-Unlike most other fruits, they are somewhat tricky to deal with.
-They have a short shelf life, and often it’s not obvious if the avocado is ripe or not.
-Plus there are at least a few avocado cultivars available on the market, with slightly different characteristics when it comes to ripeness.
+Avocados are tricky to deal with.
+They have a short shelf life, and it’s often not apparent if an avocado is ripe or not.
+Plus, there are at least a few avocado cultivars available on the market, with slightly different characteristics.

 Differences Between Avocado Cultivars